jdeering/visor/README.md

 Visor is a Microsoft Visual Studio (2012) Extension.
 It seeks to provide a suitable environment for developing RepGen programs for use in Symitar while allowing the use of other extensions provided for Visual Studio.
 Basic features include:

 * File upload/download via FTP
-* File read/write via RAS
+* Report running
+* Specfile install
 * Syntax highlighting
 * Code completion